 Mobile Order Picking

 If all of your inventory is fitted with a unique barcode, then a mobile scanning technology may be a great fit for your warehouse.
-A WMS can push order picking information to your pickers’ mobile devices, along with the ideal picking route.
+A WMS can push picking information to your pickers’ mobile devices, along with the ideal picking route.
 You pickers can achieve almost perfect picking accuracy with this system, since their information is fed directly from the customer’s order to their mobile devices.

 5) Your WMS and Your Order Picking Equipment

 Some order picking equipment, like trolleys, have been around for quite some time.
 As technology continues to penetrate the supply chain industry, we're even seeing upgrades on that sort of equipment.
 Like automated trolleys that follow order pickers as they move about the warehouse.

-Your WMS is the information highway that connects all of these different points in your warehouse and the rest of your supply chain.
+Your software is the information highway that connects all of these different points in your warehouse and the rest of your supply chain.
 A fully integrated software will communicate with your warehouse stations and the equipment.

 Increase Order Picking Productivity with an Integrated WMS

-In order to use the advanced fulfillment strategies we’ve described to their fullest potential, you need a warehouse management system.
+In order to use the advanced order fulfillment strategies we’ve described to their fullest potential, you need a warehouse management system.
 By automating tasks like order picking lists and packing lists, you free up your warehouse staff to take care of the tasks that really require their attention.
 If picking takes up 50% of your warehouse budget, make sure those resources are used to maximum impact.

 As the most integrated warehouse management system on the market, Logiwa is the solution you're looking for if you need a solution to help you pick, pack, and ship faster.
-Click here to learn more about what Logiwa can do for your warehouse performance.
+Click here to learn more about what Logiwa WMS can do for your warehouse performance.